unionai-oss/unionml/docs/tutorials/mnist.md

 dataset = Dataset(name="mnist_dataset", test_size=0.2, shuffle=True, targets=["class"])
 model = Model(name="mnist_classifier", init=LogisticRegression, dataset=dataset)
 ```
+Here are the following functions used above:
+- `dataset` - It is the central source that consist of multiple rows and columns of data, to be used for training a model.
+- `model` - It refers to thr training of the machine to predict or recognize patterns.
+Here Logistic Regression is initiated (`init`), which predicts the probability of a binary (yes/no) event occurring.
+- `test-size` - It is the function that indicates the percentage of the data that should be held over for testing.
+In this case the dataset is divided into test-set(20%) and training set(80%) for evaluation.
+- `shuffle` - It randomly shuffles data from a dataset within attributes(column of a dataset) before validation split.
+- `targets` - It is an argument that accepts a list of strings referring to the column names.

+## Step 2: Storage and caching of data

 For convenience, we cache the dataset so that MNIST loading is faster upon subsequent calls
 to the `fetch_openml` function: